sajjad-yousuf-96/XMART-PYQT5/README.md

-# XMART-PYQT5
-Python Pyqt5 biling and inventory system with sqlite
+MADE BY (MSY SOFTWARES)
+PYTHON PYQT5 BILING AND INVENTORY SYSTEM WITH SQLITE

-####   SIGN UP OR LOGIN
+SIGN UP OR LOGIN
-USERNAME: sajjad
-PASSWORD: sajjad123
+USERNAME: sajjad PASSWORD: sajjad123

+3 STACK WIDGETS
+INVENTORY BILLING AND EMPLOYEE

 ####   WHAT TO DOWNLOAD   FROM GITHUB   ####

 1:xmart.py
 2:xmart_rc.py
 3:xmart.db

- #####      ALSO CHECK VIDEO
+ #####      ALSO CHECK VIDEO  ON YOUTUBE ######
  <a href=https://youtu.be/BzJhUSNZBJY>XMART-VIDEO</a>
-###  3 Stack Widgets

-Inventory Billing and Employee

-FOR MORE CHECK VIDEO